-Based on your results, you should try to do your most challenging learning early in the day.
+Based on your results, you should try to do your most challenging learning later in the day.
 Read the following recommendations and select the ones you think would work best for you.

-Schedule your most difficult learning and creative tasks for early in the day.

-Do routine tasks later in the day.

-On your days off, use the mornings for studying and homework.
+During Instruction or Activities Schedule your most difficult learning and creative tasks for later in the day.
+Working on Assignments or Independent Tasks Do routine tasks earlier in the day.
+Preparing for Tests or Presentations On your days off, use afternoons and evenings for studying and